teddygunawan/universal-library-manager/README.md

 # Nuxt 3 + Koa Starter Typescript
 A simple starter for Nuxt 3 with separate Koa backend server.
-Unit test and production script to be added later.
+Production script to be added later.

 ## Setup
 1. The starter uses [PNPM](https://www.npmjs.com/package/pnpm) by default.